Do you own a car, or drive one?

 Now, what would you say if someone gave you a wrench or two and asked you to take it apart and build a new model that would get you to the movies or to your relatives’ house faster and for less money?

-Good idea or not to start taking a fully functional car and build a new one on your own?
+Think it’d be a good idea or not to start taking a fully functional car and build a new one on your own?

 Probably be a disaster right?
 Even if you got an A in shop in high school…